Nesquiko/AIS-Logger/README.md

 5. In left upper corner click **Load unpacked**
 6. Locate **AIS Logger folder** and select it.
 7. In the Extensions tab below should be new extension AIS Logger.

+## Log
+- 1.0
+	- basic functionality.
+Automatic logging into AIS.
+- 2.0
+	- On/Off toggle.